 Placement Away from the Center of the Home

 A thermostat that is placed on the far side of the house may read very differently than one that is right next to the air conditioning unit.
 One side may cause the air conditioner to run more frequently than is necessary while the other will cause to run too little.
 It’s best to achieve balance with your thermostat placement by situating it right in the middle of the home.

 Allow the experts to help you place a new thermostat in just the right location.
 Classic AC Services is one of the most experienced air conditioning companies, and they can help you find the perfect spot.
-Contact us today for a new air conditioner.
+Contact us today for an ac repair in new braunfels.